recovery-flow/initiative-tracker/docs/web/docs/ParticipantUpdateData.md

 ### NewParticipantUpdateData

-`func NewParticipantUpdateData(id string, type_ string, attributes ParticipantUpdateDataAttributes, ) *ParticipantUpdateData`
+`func NewParticipantUpdateData(type_ string, attributes ParticipantUpdateDataAttributes, ) *ParticipantUpdateData`

 NewParticipantUpdateData instantiates a new ParticipantUpdateData object This constructor will assign default values to properties that have it defined,